michaelhany510/task-3/index.md

     int main()
     {
         int *const aftPtr = new int;
-        //    aftPtr = &var; gives an error because you cannot let the pointer points
+        //    aftPtr = &var; gives an error because you cannot let the pointer point
         //    to another location of memory except the one it points to from the first.
         *aftPtr = 5; //you can for sure change the content.
     }